Is Malaysia a Good Destination for Digital Nomads

 However, it would be a shame to be in Southeast Asia and not explore this undiscovered gem.
-With places like Thailand and Indonesia getting too touristy in recent years, Malaysia offers a respite from the well-trodden paths.
+With places like Thailand and Indonesia getting too touristy in recent years (before Covid), Malaysia offers a respite from the well-trodden paths.

 One of the biggest draws of traveling in Malaysia is how cheap it is.
 While it can’t beat Indonesia, Vietnam, or the Philippines, it’s still very cheap by Western standard.
 It’s at least three times cheaper than Singapore.

 If you go to local food stalls, you can get a decent meal for under USD 4.
 Dinner at a fancier restaurant with a glass of wine will only set you back around USD 20.

 On Airbnb, you can easily rent a luxury apartment (with an infinity pool!) for about USD 30 per night.
 For long-term housing, check out the great offers on Expat.com, Mudah.my, and Longtermlettings.
 The average monthly rate for a studio apartment with a swimming pool, gym, WiFi, and access to public transports is around USD 300.

 All hotels, hostels, and most houses have WiFi.
 The majority of cafes and restaurants also offer free internet connection, with the average internet speed of 106.54 Mbps for fixed broadband.